 If your practice is a current ISFM Practice Member, there is a discount of £50 for the Diploma course.

 The course must be fully paid up before nurses start, however if any nurse wishes to pay by installment (before the course starts) this can be arranged (see payment methods later).
-To begin in September 2018, payment for the course must be received in full by 1st September 2018.
+T

 Please be aware that there will be no refund if the course is not started or completed unless there are extraordinary circumstances and this is at the discretion of International Cat Care.